jrbalsano/knode-language/README.md

 Testing
 =======
-We include a folder of test programs to test different components of our language.
+For tests, there are two folders that can be found and used- that is the folders testPass and testFail. testPass is used for files that we expect and want to pass while testFail is used for files that are expected to fail.

 Running the test suite
 ----------------------
 After compiling the compiler, run:

-    ./testall.sh
+    ./testPassFail.sh

-For every test file in the folder, this should output
+For every test file in the folder testPass, this should output

     <file_name>...Done testing
     OK